 Looking for something fun to do?
 Please join us on a socially-distanced "walkshop" along the eastern lakefront!
-A "walkshop" is a combination of a walk and workshop - during this walking workshop you will explore the lakefront with a guide, identifying issues and opportunities for the future.
+A "walkshop" is a combination of a walk and workshop - during this walking workshop you explore the lakefront with a guide, identifying issue and opportunities for the future.

-Choose a location & join us for a walkshop! \
+Choose a location & join us for a walkshop!

-Please sign up to attend by Saturday, September 19th.
-Due to COVID-19 constraints, all participants must pre-register for this event.
+Please sign up to attend by Saturday, September 19th

 - + Sunday Sept.
-20th (9-11am)

-- + Sunday Sept.
-20th (3pm-5pm)

-- + Monday Sept 21st (5:30-7pm)
+20th (3pm-5pm) - + Monday Sept 21st (5:30-7pm)